QUIVIRR/Enhanced-Data-Sessions/manuscript.md

 ## Current solutions

 In regard to taking first steps to enhance the data session, there are some currently available solutions and some others that have been prototyped.
-These include higher quality audiovisual devices, better modes of presentation, granting access for remote participants, and bespoke support for distributed embedded action.
+These include higher quality audio-visual devices, better modes of presentation, granting access for remote participants, and bespoke support for distributed embedded action.
 I give a brief overview of some of these solutions, but for the sake of brevity and focus I do not aspire to a thorough review and comparison of all prior and legacy solutions to collaborative video analysis.

-A straightfoward, but often negelected, step that can be taken to enhance data sessions is to improve the quality of the video and audio that is presented to the participants, and to give more individual control over, for example, sound quality.
+A straightforward, but often neglected, step that can be taken to enhance data sessions is to improve the quality of the video and audio that is presented to the participants, and to give more individual control over, for example, sound quality.
 If the participants are sitting around a table and viewing a TV monitor or the image from a projector/beamer on a screen, then there can be serious reductions in the quality of the video image, e.g. poor contrast and brightness, low resolution and washed out colours.
 A high-quality 4K/UHD (or even an 8K) large monitor/TV would obviously help matters, but even so there can be limitations when viewing 360-degree data (see *AVA360VR* below).
 Furthermore, the audio is often audible from small TV speakers or distant wall-mounted general-purpose speakers.